Will Salman Khan Quit Bigg Boss Due To Its Negativity?

 The Actor Gets Angry When He Clashes With Housemates

-It has to be recalled that, this is not the first time that Salman walked out of the show.
+It has to be recalled that this is not the first time that Salman has walked out of the show.
 He did it in the previous season as well.
-The actor often gets angry when he has clashes with housemates.
+The actor often gets angry when he clashes with the housemates.
 In the past, he had disagreements with Sapna Bhavnani, Imam Siddiqui, Gauhar Khan, Kushal Tandon, Siddharth Bharadwaj, Zubair Khan, Om Swami and Priyanka Jagga, but was back on the sets.
 We assume that this time too it will be the same.

 Most Read: Bigg Boss 13: Tehseen Poonawalla & Rashami Desai's Rumoured Beau Arhaan Khan To Enter The House!